COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 - 3. Wrong aircraft registration

-- 4. EU resident pilots are not employed by declarant
+- 4. EU-resident pilots not employed by the declarant

 - 6. Owner structure includes EU elements